mpv-player/mpv/DOCS/man/en/mpv.rst

 FFmpeg/Libav:
     This library accesses various environment variables.
 However, they are not centrally documented, and documenting them is not our job.
-Therefore, the list is incomplete.
+Therefore, this list is incomplete.

     Notable environment variables: